 Meetings and lectures are held at West Monkton Village Hall unless otherwise specified.
-All meetings at West Monkton Village Hall are free to members, and there is a modest charge of £2 for non-members.
-The Group will have a plant stall and a book stall at most of the lectures listed and will hold a Flower & Pot Plant of the Month competition.
+All meetings at West Monkton Village Hall are free to members (except for the Group Plant Sale in April), and there is a modest charge of £5 for non-members (when space is available).
+The Group has a plant stall and a book stall at most of the lectures listed, and holds a Flower & Pot Plant of the Month competition.

 Visits & Trips

 All coach trips and garden visits must be pre-booked with Penny Berry via email: firstname.lastname@example.org or phone: 01278 662720.
 Penny deals strictly with bookings only, so if you have any queries about a trip or event, please contact Kate Harris at email@example.com

 Click here to download a printable pdf of the Visits and Trips Bookings Form for 2023.

 Location maps or directions will be supplied following booking a place on an event.